BrkRaw/brkraw/README.md

 - Woomi Ban (banwoomi@unc.edu): sub-developer who tested and refined the module structure
 - Yen-Yu Ian Shih (shihy@neurology.unc.edu): technical and academical advisory on this project (as well as funding)
 #### Collaborators
 - Drs.
-Chris Rorden, Sebastiano Ferraris: The pioneers related this project who had been inspired the developer through their great [dcm2niix](https://github.com/rordenlab/dcm2niix) and [bruker2nii](https://github.com/SebastianoF/bruker2nifti), as well as their comments to improve this project.
+Chris Rorden and Sebastiano Ferraris: The pioneers related this project who had been inspired the developer through their great tools including [dcm2niix](https://github.com/rordenlab/dcm2niix) and [bruker2nii](https://github.com/SebastianoF/bruker2nifti), as well as their comments to improve this project.
 - Dr. Mikael Naveau: The publisher of bruker2nifti_qa, the set of data to help benchmark testing of Bruker converter.